 Support provided and stage of the Code of Practice What does this mean for your child?
 Who can get this kind of support?
 What are the different types of support available for children with SEND in this school?
-Universal Support, also known as Quality First Teaching (class teacher input, via excellent targeted classroom teaching).
 Ensuring that the teacher has the highest possible expectations for your child and all pupils in their class.
 Ensuring that all teaching is based on building on what your child already knows, can do and can understand.
 Putting in place different ways of teaching, so that your child is fully involved in the learning in class.
 This will take a multi-sensory learning approach.
 Putting in place specific strategies (which may be suggested by the SENDCo or outside staff) to support your child to learn.
 Having resources e.g. table top resources, concrete objects such as Diennes / Numicon in Maths, easily available for children to use.
 Focus group sessions, where a child's difficulties are addressed quickly with targeted support.
-This can be individually or as part of a small group.
-We adopt a consistent approach across the school, which is built upon each year.
-We use Widgit's Communicate in Print to support communication and access to information in every class.
+This can all be seen in our school's Individual Provision Maps, which are broken down into the four broad areas of need.
 As part of our excellent classroom practice, all children in school are receiving this.

-SEND Support - additional targeted support This can consist of specific supported group work.
-This group may be: Run in the classroom alongside the main teaching.
-Run in the classroom, but Your child will have an APDR document (previously known as an IEP) created, where an updated overview of their strengths and needs are recorded.
-As well as this, their personal outcomes are created according to your child's greatest need.
-These will be carefully planned with both your child and you (the parent).
-These will be reviewed every 8 - 10 weeks to check on progress so that the next steps needed for your child's progress and support can be identified.
-Also outlined will be the type and regularity of specific support your child will receive.
-This is a working document, so outcomes can be amended to extend or A child requiring support that is additional to and different from their peers to make progress are recorded as 'SEND Support' on the setting's SEND
+SEND Support - additional targeted support

+This can consist of specific supported group work.
+This group may be:

-- in a sectioned off teaching space (space to the side of main teaching area). - Run outside of the classroom if this is needed for the activities being delivered. - Run by a teacher or learning support assistant who has had training to run these groups.
+- Run in the classroom alongside the main teaching. - Run in the classroom, but in a sectioned off teaching space (space to the side of main teaching area). - Run outside of the classroom if this is needed for the activities being delivered. - Run by a teacher or learning support assistant who has had training to run these groups.